bitcoinjs/coinselect/README.md

 `require('coinselect/split')` | Split - splits the input values evenly between all `outputs`, unchanges any `output` with a `.value` set | -

-**Note:** Each algorithm will add a change output if the remaining accumulated value is over a dust threshold.
-This is done by `utils.finalize` and is independent of the algorithm chosen for the purposes of safety.
+**Note:** Each algorithm will add a change output if the `input - output` value difference is over a dust threshold.
+This is calculated independently by `utils.finalize`, irrespective of the algorithm chosen, for the purposes of safety.

 ## Example